Dental benefits for First Nations and Inuit

 - independent dental hygienist

 - dental specialist

-Recipients must make an appointment with a dental provider who will complete an examination, establish a treatment plan, and discuss the services required with the recipient.
+Clients must make an appointment with a dental provider who will complete an examination, establish a treatment plan, and discuss the services required with the client.

-The dental provider will indicate what is covered by the Non-Insured Health Benefits (NIHB) program.
+The dental provider will indicate what is covered by the Non-Insured Health Benefits program.
 Certain services may need predetermination which is prior approval.
-If the provider is not aware, the recipient should contact the NIHB Dental Predetermination Centre and speak to dental benefit staff to determine what is covered.
+If the provider does not know the program, the client should contact the NIHB Dental Predetermination Centre and speak to dental benefit staff to determine what is covered.

 For dental services that do require prior approval, the dental professional must contact the program before you receive services.
 This is done to make sure the service is covered under the program's rules.

-Express Scripts Canada administers claims for providers on behalf of the Program.
-Information can be found on their website, including:
+Express Scripts Canada administers claims for providers on behalf of the program.
+Information can be found on the Express Scripts Canada NIHB provider and client website, including:

 - a dental claims submission kit